aayushmishramechatronics/youtube-metadata-extractor/README.md

 # YouTube Metadata Extractor 🌐

-A simple Typescript + HTML/CSS/JS web app to search YouTube and Export Metadata (title, channel, publish date, etc.) to Excel.
+A simple Typescript + HTML/CSS/JS web app to search YouTube using Youtube Data API v3 from GCP and Export Metadata (title, channel, publish date, etc.) from it in .xlsx format

 ## Features
 - Search YouTube for terms like "clear aligners", "retainers", etc.